 Interviewing Off Campus

-For firms in the greater Seattle area it is possible for students to travel for meetings at your office.
-If you are outside of Seattle we would be glad to work with you on scheduling for our campus students.
-There are also online students who participate in the program who reside throughout the US, so it is possible there is one in your home city.
+For firms in the greater Seattle area, it is possible for students to travel for meetings at your office.
+If you are outside of Seattle, we would be glad to work with you on scheduling for our campus students.
+There are also online students who participate in the program who reside throughout the US.

-Most students in 2012-2013 cohort are available for summer internships between June 10 and September 23.
+Most students in the 2013-2014 cohort are available for summer internships between June 16 and September 23.

 Contact Us and/or Resume Book Request

-If you wish to receive a resume book of CF&RM students, please send a request to banderson @ amath.washington.edu and include your name, company name, and telephone contact.
+If you wish to receive a resume book of CFRM students, please send a request to banderson [at] amath.washington.edu and include your name, company name, and phone number.